NF-e 5.0 — the e-invoice adapted to the Tax Reform (NT 2025.002)

 Do companies under Simples Nacional need to issue NF-e 5.0?

 Yes.
-All companies required to issue an NF-e (including those under Simples Nacional, the simplified unified regime for small business) must migrate to the 5.0 layout.
-The Reform-specific fields are populated automatically according to the issuer's regime — Simples companies keep their single unified payment (DAS), but the invoice now reflects the new system.
+All companies required to issue an NF-e (including those under Simples Nacional, the simplified unified regime for small business) must adopt the Reform-ready NF-e (NT 2025.002) — note the layout stays at version 4.00, with no official "5.0".
+The Reform-specific fields are populated automatically according to the issuer's regime — Simples companies keep their single unified payment (DAS), with mandatory validation from January 2027 for Simples/MEI.

 How should in-house ERPs prepare?